How do you know if you have a slow dog? He brings you yesterday’s paper.

 - Stand facing your dog or puppy

-- Holding the treat in front of your dog’s nose, move the treat up toward the top of his head high enough that he can just barely reach it
+- Holding the treat in front of your dog’s nose, move the treat up toward the top of his head.

 - When your dog lifts his head and shoulders to get the treat, his bottom should go down